pritis-spektra/dvlprprdctvtyghdepth/Lab01/Lab1.md

 ## Task 2: Create Repository Layer Unit Tests

 The repository layer is responsible for data persistence.
 This task focuses on testing data access logic in isolation, without involving business logic or REST endpoints.

 Write unit tests for the repository layer.

-1. Navigate to src/test/java/com/example/demo and
+1. Navigate to src/test/java/com/example/demo and create file +++EmployeeRepositoryTest.java+++ file
-    **EmployeeRepositoryTest.java** file

     ![](./media/image11.png)